Irish Packing Recycling (IPR)

 At Beauparc, we’re also committed practitioners of Refuse Derived Fuel (RDF) processing.
 RDF is a type of fuel produced from various waste sources, such as industrial wastes, commercial wastes and municipal solid wastes.
 Every year, our refuse-derived fuel - along with our bio-gas extraction - produces enough electricity to supply over 160,000 homes.

-Our use of SRF and RDF processing systems reflects our commitment to a ‘Zero Landfill’ philosophy.
+Our use of SRF and RDF processing systems reflects our commitment to a ‘Zero Landfill’ mission.
 At Beauparc, we know how damaging it can be for the natural environment when waste is left to sit in landfills.
-That’s why, as part of our ‘Zero Landfill’ philosophy, we extract and resell fuel from our collected waste.
+That’s why, as part of our ‘Zero Landfill’ mission, we extract and resell fuel from our collected waste.

 Littleton Composting is the biggest in-vessel composting facility in the Republic of Ireland, processing 45,000 tonnes per annum.
 The facility accepts non-hazardous biodegradable wastes from which it produces Class 1 quality compost, a valuable soil improver.